 Deployments are a tough, stressful time.
 Preparing for them can be even more stressful as you try to not only come to terms that your loved one will be in a different country for months or even a year at a time, but as you also make sure that everything is done and affairs are in order before your spouse leaves.

-In this section you will find that information.
-Tips from other “veteran” spouses as well as check lists and forms to help you during the pre-deployment time.
+In this section you will find tips from other “veteran” spouses as well as checklists and forms to help you during the pre-deployment time.
 As always if you have anything to add, please send it to me!

 *We are currently working on a Deployment Handbook that will be available in PDF format.
 This book will include everything that you see in the Deployment 101 section (along with forms) and much more.
 So bookmark us and check back soon.
 Or if you are a FRG Leader / Key Volunteer and would like more information or a timeline with this is expected to be released, please contact us.*